Akuli/mantaray/README.md

 # irc-client

-Minimal IRC client written in Python with Tkinter.
+A fun IRC client written in Python with Tkinter and ttk.

 ![Screenshot](screenshot.png)